rinaldo-mist/test.shopcrawler.tkp/README.md

-# test.shopcrawler.tkp
+# Test Shopcrawler Tkp

-This is for shopcrawler test
+This is for shopcrawler test made in Java.

+Tools used are :
+Java , Selenium , Jsoup

+Usage for limited users.